Constipation ICD-10 Codes: Complete Guide for Accurate Coding

 - Confirmed by colonic transit studies (radio-opaque marker study or scintigraphy)

-- Does not respond well to laxatives alone — often requires motility agents
+- Does not respond well to laxatives alone, often requires motility agents

-The most appropriate functional constipation ICD 10 code is K59.04 (Chronic idiopathic constipation) or K59.00 when documentation does not specify idiopathic chronicity.
+Functional constipation ICD-10 refers to constipation with no identifiable structural, neurological, or metabolic cause, a diagnosis of exclusion.
+The most appropriate code is K59.04 (Chronic idiopathic constipation) or K59.00 when documentation does not specify idiopathic chronicity.

 | Feature | Functional Constipation (K59.04) | IBS with Constipation (K58.1) |